Charles Januarius Acton: Biography

 Pope Pius VIII recalled him and named him vice-legate, granting him choice of any of the four legations over which cardinals presided.
 He chose Bologna as affording most opportunity for improvement.
 He left there at the close of Pius VIII's brief pontificate, and went to England, in 1829, to marry his sister to Sir Richard Throckmorton.
 Pope Gregory XVI made him assistant judge in the Civil Court of Rome.
 In 1837 he was made Auditor to the Apostolic Chamber, the highest Roman dignity after the cardinalate.
 Probably this was the first time it was even offered to a foreigner.
 Acton declined it, but was commanded to retain it.
 He was proclaimed Cardinal-Priest, with the title of Santa Maria della Pace, in 1842; having been created nearly three years previously.
-His strength, never very great, began to decline, and a severe attack of ague made him seek rest and recuperation, first at Palermo and then at Naples, but without avail, for he died in the latter city.
-His sterling worth was little known through his modesty and humility.
-In his youth his musical talent and genial wit supplied much innocent gaiety, but the pressure of serious responsibilities and the adoption of a spiritual life somewhat subdued its exercise.
+His strength, never very great, began to decline, and a severe attack of ague made him seek rest and recuperation, first at Palermo and then at Naples, but without avail, as he died in the latter city.

 His judgment and legal ability were such that advocates of the first rank said that were they to know his view of a case they could tell how it would be decided.
 When he communicated anything in writing, Pope Gregory used to say he never had occasion to read it more than once.
 He was selected as interpreter in the interview which the Pope had with the Czar Nicholas I of Russia.
 The Cardinal never said anything about this except that when he had interpreted the Pope's first sentence the Czar said: "It will be agreeable to me, if your Eminence will act as my interpreter, also."
 After the conference Cardinal Acton, by request of the Pope, wrote out a minute account of it; but he never permitted it to be seen.
 The King of Naples urged him earnestly to become Archbishop of Naples, but he inexorably refused.
 His charities were unbounded.
 He once wrote from Naples that he actually tasted the distress which he sought to solace.
 He may be said to have died in the 'wealth' of willing poverty.